mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 ## Changes from Revision -00 (Protocol version 1)

 - WebSockets has been added as a session protocol for the mPlane protocol.
-Message flow has been modified to git
+Message flow has been modified to fit.
 - Redemptions have been expanded to allow temporally-scoped partial redemption of long-running measurements.
 - The "object" primitive type has been added to allow structured objects to be represented directly in mPlane messages using the underlying representation.
 - A number of obsolete features have been deprecated based on implementation and pilot deployment experience, and removed from the protocol description: